sol-un/layout-designer-project-lvl1/README.md

-This project is a beginner layout study made under the guidance of Hexlet, an educational project.
+This project is a beginner HTML/CSS study made under the guidance of Hexlet, a self-education platform.
 [Read more about Hexlet (in Russian)](https://ru.hexlet.io/pages/about).
+It's also available online at special-valley.surge.sh

 ## Setup